 The ghost and pumpkin tea light holder is by Partylite.
 He’s got some soot, as well as some chips, but not too much to keep him from retaining his charm and usefulness.

 He was so sweet, I had to rescue him from the thrift store.
 Maybe someone else would have, but we know that bad things happen to the stuff that stays on the shelf too long.

 The pumpkin plate is new, from the Better Homes & Gardens line.
 These can be had at major department stores that carry that product in their housewares sections.

 This size is handy for desserts or salads, and they make a larger one, too, if you need it for other dishes, or to use as a charger or serving plate.

 I've written about this topic in other posts, too.

 Halloween has turned out to be an eclectic holiday, second only to Christmas as the most-decorated-for event of the year.

-Your table setting can be quirky and even eccentric for October 31, and many of the dishes can do double duty for Thanksgiving and other special dinners.
+Your table setting can be quirky and eccentric for October 31, and with your creative eye at work, many of the dishes can do double duty for Thanksgiving and other special dinners.